Loans Personal Loans

 Do emergency vets charge upfront?

 Many emergency vets may charge upfront for their services.
 It’s possible they may accept payment by cash, credit card, or check.
-However, it doesn’t hurt to ask the vet if it’s possible to do a payment plan where you pay your bill in separate installments over time.
+However, it doesn’t hurt to ask the vet if it’s possible to set up a payment plan where you pay your bill in separate installments over time.
 This won’t always be an option, but if it is, it could help you cover necessary pet care costs without racking up lots of debt all at once or having to make tough choices about your pet’s care.

 Do emergency vets take payment plans?